The Department for Trade and Investment uses social media channels to distribute information to the community. This includes:

 - department programs.

-The Department for Trade and Investment social media channels are managed and operated by the State Promotions division.
+The Department for Trade and Investment social media channels are managed and operated by the Media and Communications division and global offices.

 Currently the department manages: